Retrieving and Routing Quantum Information in a Quantum Network

+So here we find that in each of these steps, the reduced density matrix of the information seeker is independent of the information parameter $\alpha$.
+This clearly indicates that with semi-honest participants at every step our protocol is secure.\\ \\

-\textit{\bf Concluding remarks and Outlook:}\\ This paper addresses the problem of {\em revocable}\/ quantum secret sharing.
-The ability to revoke a quantum shared secret has implications on the possibility of quantum routing ( backtracking etc.) in shared domain.
+\textit{\bf Concluding remarks and Outlook:}\\ \\ This paper addresses the problem of {\em revocable}\/ quantum secret sharing.
+The ability to revoke a quantum shared secret has implications for quantum routing (including backtracking ) in shared domain.
 An interesting consequence of the above is that critical/private information $\ket{S}$ can be {\em q-mailed} across public \textsc{qnet}s, first by secret sharing $\ket{S}$ and then routing $\ket{S}$ (in the shared domain) to the desired receiver.
-We have assumed the resources to be pure entangled states, however working out with resources being mixed entangled states still remains an open question.
+We have assumed the resources to be pure entangled states; however, working out with resources being mixed entangled states still remains an open question.
+Another direction can be of sharing multi-partite entangled qubits and routing them to the desired receiver.
+Yet another direction would be to use the techniques of \cite{karlsson} to thwart attacks beyond the semi-honest adversary \cite{Qin}.
+Recently, cryptanalysis of other QSS protocols has been discussed in \cite{Wang, Wangli}.\\ \\

-\textit{\bf Acknowledgment:} This work is done at Center for Security, Theory and Algorithmic Research (CSTAR), IIIT, Hyderabad.
-S Sazim gratefully acknowledge their hospitality.
-We acknowledge Prof. P. Agrawal for having useful discussions.
+\textit{\bf Acknowledgment:} This work is done at Center for Security, Theory and Algorithmic Research (CSTAR), IIIT, Hyderabad, and S Sazim gratefully acknowledge their hospitality.
+We acknowledge Prof. P. Agrawal for useful discussions.